-This is a beautiful area even without the wildflowers as the trails are green and lush.
-You will be walking along the trail with knee-high plants on each side.
+This is a beautiful area, even without the wildflowers as the trails are green and lush.
+You will be walking along the path with knee-high plants on each side.

 The trail keeps climbing as you go over a few small hills.
 I saw people of all ages on the trail, so most people should be able to do it.

 When you make it to the top of the third hill, you will start to see the wildflowers.

-There is a small patch off to the right, and then when you look down into the canyon to the left, you will see a bunch of orange and purple.
+There was a small patch off to the right, and then when you looked down into the canyon to the left, there was a bunch of orange and purple.

-This is an excellent view as it looks down on the historic windmill and ranch as well.
+This was an excellent view as it looked down on the historic windmill and ranch as well.

 From here, you will want to continue onward as the best part was just over the next hill.

-When you come over this hill, you will see the flowers on many of the hillsides in front of you.
+When you get over that hill, you will see the flowers on many of the hillsides in front of you.

 It is beautiful to see so much of the orange in the sea of green.

 There was a small spur off to the right here, and that was where the best bloom was when I went.

-The entire hillside here is covered in orange and purple, and it is fantastic.
+The entire hillside here was covered in orange and purple, and it was fantastic.

 You can walk down the rough dirt path, and you are almost immediately in the middle of them.
 Of course, do not go off trail here so that you do not trample the wildflowers.
 I spent a good 15 minutes just taking it all in and enjoying the colors.